How to build a sales process: A complete guide with examples

 • Win/loss ratio: Are you closing enough qualified opportunities?

-Tracking the right metrics helps sales managers coach their teams and make data-driven sales process management decisions.
+Tracking the right metrics helps sales managers coach their teams and make data-driven decisions in sales process management.

 6. Use tools to work smarter